 Powder: You can tell that the little setback of -10 mm and the hybrid camber helps a bit but it’s not a super easy powder board.
 It’s less work than Camber but when it gets deeper it will require some work on your back leg.

 Turn Initiation and Carving- The Effect also has a more regular footed waist.
-For example the 159 Man’s board is a 25.6cm waist where the 159 Effect is a 25.0 cm waist.
+For example, the 159 Man’s board is a 25.6cm waist where the 159 Effect is a 25.0 cm waist.
 This gives it an easier to turn personality for regular footed riders.
-If you are a size 9 the Man’s board 156 with a 25.2cm waist is more the call but with the Effect a 159 is almost perfect.
-This has easier edge to edge transitioning and it’s pretty lively for a low priced board like this.
+If you are a size 9 the Man’s board 156 with a 25.2cm waist is more the call but with the Effect, a 159 is almost perfect.
+This has an easier edge to edge transitioning and it’s pretty lively for a low priced board like this.
 Carving is very fun and so are wide radius turns.
 Short radius turns are surprisingly easy for a ride of this style.

 Speed: Fast and fun for this price range.
 Pretty damp and doesn’t have the level of reverse chatter like the Man’s board does when things slow down.

 Uneven Terrain: As the day gets chewed up and the groomers turn into the emerging stages of moguls, the Effect doesn’t have a rough ride like the Salomon Mans Board.

 Edge Hold: This holds an edge very well.
 It’s a combo of a creative site, semi-stiff board and camber touching down closer to the bindings.
 It’s pretty stable.

 Flex: A nice medium flex that isn’t terrible for a butter but the torsional flex is a little more on the aggressive side.

 Switch: It’s not perfect but a centered stance is easier to achieve with the minor -10mm set back stance.
 It feels pretty good switch and rides well.

 Jibbing- Not the best rail jib board but a little better than the Man’s board.